Creativity Coaching in London and the UK

 Internal issues may hold you back, like procrastination, fear, or preparatory research which never actually ends.
 Or external problems like earning a living or a family which doesn’t understand the importance of what your’re doing.

 By the time you actually get down to your creative work – if you get there – you feel exhausted, demoralised, or even bored.
 Then it’s hard to continue and harder still to complete.
-Or even if your work is going well, you feel you lack a life – friends, money, or a relationship.
+Or even if your work is going well, you feel you lack a life.

 That’s where ‘creativity coaching’ can help.